ScorexFoundation/sigmastate-interpreter/docs/aot-jit-switch.md

 ### Other Notes

 - Since we are going to fix some bugs, the behaviour of v1 and v2 scripts in general not required to be precisely equivalent.
+This is because `R5.0-JIT-verify` supports both v1 and v2 scripts so that `R5.0-JIT-verify(Script_v1) == R4.0-AOT-verify(Script_v1)` due to [Prop 1](#equivalence-properties-of-validation-actions) and `R5.0-JIT-verify(Script_v2)` may implement an interpreter for a completely different language.
+Of cause, we don't want it to be _completely_ different, in particular to ease migration.
 So while old apps are supported unchanged, new apps are encouraged to use new ErgoScript frontend which will compile v2 scripts.

 - Also, on v1 and v2, it would be better to avoid changing semantics of existing ops, deprecation old and introducing new ones is cleaner